Ever wonder how to make a marketing video? Or why video marketing is so powerful? We dive into the answers with some inspiring examples.

 Even if you're not BMW with endless amounts of great footage, have a think about the material you already have.
 Maybe you can update it, add to it or repurpose it easily to give you great content that you can get more mileage out of.

-Admittedly, 3D printing is kind of cool and looks good on camera – especially the time lapse footage.
+Admittedly, 3D printing is kind of cool and looks good on camera — especially the time lapse footage.
 There are always interesting stories that you can use to build trust with your brand if you look for them.
 Keep an open mind and ask around.
-Ask your employees/colleagues/clients.
+Ask your employees, colleagues or clients.
 Video is a magnifying glass on issues.
-You can make a film about an individual or an event and reflect the story of the many.
+You can make a film about an individual or an event and reflect the story of the collective.

 Related: Check out five of our favorite branded content examples that showcase how you can communicate your ethos with the lightest of touch, in this blog post.

 This isn’t a brand film, and the interactive is pretty basic, but we still tend to go to this as a great example of the medium, because it’s so satisfying.
 It doesn’t hurt that the track is ace too.
 As with any new creative technology, some of the early interactive has been a little prone to gimmickry.
 This confidently avoids that because the interactive adds to the narrative of the band coming together.
 It manages to inspire excitement as we switch from storyline to storyline, seeing what the next band member is up to.
-This could be used in a corporate context to show almost any process where different threads run concurrently - a recruitment process, a product being assembled or an even being prepared.
+In a corporate context, this could be used to show almost any process where different threads run concurrently — a recruitment process, a product being assembled or an even being prepared.